The Port of Saint Paul

-The Saint Paul Harbor, including four ports managed by the Saint Paul Port Authority, is a critical link to Minnesota’s freight transportation network.
+The Port of Saint Paul, including four terminals managed by the Saint Paul Port Authority, is a critical link to Minnesota’s freight transportation network.
 As such, it provides first and last mile connections to the national highway system.
 It also provides direct connections to the national railroad network.

 According to Inland Rivers, Ports, and Terminals Association, it is is the 13th largest inland port in the nation based on tonnage.
 In fact, its 7.4 miles of fleeting supports approximately 5.9 tons of river cargo annually.
 Source: United States Army Corps of Engineers – Water Commerce Statistics Center (2017-2019)